San Diego Pimping and Pandering Defense Lawyers

 Pimping and pandering are two separate crimes in California, but they are both related to prostitution.
 Both carry harsh penalties, including time in state prison, probation, and a criminal record that will follow you around for the rest of your life.

 Anyone who has been accused of pimping or pandering in San Diego needs the help of an experienced sex crime defense lawyer right away.
-There are defenses for these crimes, and the sooner you call, the sooner our team at jD LAW, P.C., can go to work to get you a successful outcome.
+There are defenses for these crimes, and the sooner you call, the sooner our team at jD Law Criminal Defense Attorneys, can go to work to get you a successful outcome.
 Call (760) 630-2000 for a free consultation today.

 California Penal Code outlines the crime of pimping in section 266(h).
 Pimping is defined as receiving, or attempting to receive, compensation from a prostitute’s earnings.
 Someone can be charged with pimping if he or she knowingly received financial compensation earned through prostitution, or received compensation for soliciting on behalf of someone engaged in prostitution.